 Removal definition

 There are no fixed requirements for how you define the boundaries of a removal, however all project flux data (sequestrations, losses, counterfactuals, activities and reductions), must be allocated to a removal to be accounted for.
+A GHG statement can contain multiple removals: data across all removals will be provided to a verifier once the statement is submitted.Create a removal

 Draft removals are shown in the Removals section of Certify.
-Removals that have already been allocated to a draft or validated GHG statement are not shown in this section of the product, and should be accessed via the relevant GHG statement.
+If a removal has been allocated to a draft GHG statement it will also be visible there.
+Removals that are part of verified GHG Statements are not shown in the Removals section and should be accessed via the relevant verified GHG statement.
+To create a new removal:1

 Add a removal